KeithRochester/Standard-Monitoring-Framework/README.md

   * Thursday = 16
   * Friday = 32
   * Saturday = 64
-* Match Count – How many consecutive unhealthy samples needed before it’s unhealthy
+* Match Count – How many consecutive unhealthy samples needed before it’s unhealthy.
-* Severity – Severity of alerts generated and health state of monitor
+* Severity – Severity of alerts generated and health state of monitor.
-* Priority – Priority of alerts generated
+* Priority – Priority of alerts generated.
-* Description – description of monitoring, will be included in alert description
+* Description – description of monitoring, will be included in alert description.
-* Documentation – Link to documentation, link will be included in alert description
+* Documentation – Link to documentation, link will be included in alert description.
 # What can be monitored right now
-(I have a list of other monitoring to add and am open to suggestions to be added)
+(I am open to suggestions to be added)
 * Windows Service
   * Service is running… recovery to start if automatically if required
 * Windows Scheduled Tasks